-To: Allison Zike, Senior Planner, City of Date: Thursday, June 3rd, 2021 Kirkland Project #: 193000 From: Project: NE 85th Street BRT Station Area Plan Erin Christensen Ishizaki, Mithun Att: Attachment 1: Existing Zoning; Attachment 2: Test Case B development typologies; Attachment 3: Test Case A development typologies; Attachment 4: Test Case B maximum allowable zoning heights Attachment 5: Test Case A maximum allowable zoning heights; Attachment 6: Changes from EIS Alt 2 to Test Case B Re: Community Benefits and Fiscal Impacts Study
+To: Allison Zike, Senior Planner, City of Date: Thursday, June 3rd, 2021 Kirkland Project #: 193000 From: Project: Erin Christensen Ishizaki, Mithun NE 85th Street BRT Station Area Plan Att: Attachment 1: Existing Zoning; Attachment 2: June Alternative B development typologies; Attachment 3: June Alternative A development typologies; Attachment 4: June Alternative B maximum allowable zoning heights Attachment 5: June Alternative A maximum allowable zoning heights; Attachment 6: Changes from EIS Alt 2 to June Alternative B Re: Community Benefits and Fiscal Impacts Study

-We heard from the Kirkland community about the NE 85th Station Area Plan Draft SEIS.
-Over six hundred locals of all ages who live and work here shared their comments, questions and concerns during the DSEIS Comment Period.
+As part of the NE 85th St Station Area Plan engagement process, over six hundred stakeholders of all ages who live and work here shared their comments, questions and concerns during the DSEIS Comment Period about the Draft EIS for the NE 85th St Station Area Plan.
 The Community Benefits and Fiscal Impacts Study will help us set priorities together - and take a practical approach to maximizing community benefits and the regional transit investment in the Bus Rapid Transit station for years to come.

 The Study is designed to help Council understand the real-world implications of the options that are being considered - both the fiscal impacts to the City, and the likely community benefits that could result from new development.
-After hearing from the community, the team proposes using "Test Cases" instead of the DSEIS Alternatives for the basis of the study.
-These Test Cases will focus on current trends and realistic, transit-connected growth.
+Based on community feedback, the team proposes using "June Alternatives" instead of the DSEIS Alternatives for the basis of the study.
+These June Alternatives narrow the range of alternatives studied in the following ways;